0xCB-dev/docs.keeb.supply/content/0xcb-helios/infos/index.md

     * Supplied A stock to KeebSupply
   * Round 2
     * Supplied A stock to KeebSupply
-    * Supplied A stock RingerKeys
+    * Supplied A stock to RingerKeys
-    * Supplied A stock Keycapsss
+    * Supplied A stock to Keycapsss
 ---

 * v1.0 (CST) [Added castellated pads]
   * Round 3
+    * Supplied A stock to KeebSupply
-    * Supplied A and B stock to KeebSupply due to manufacturing issues
+    * Supplied B stock to KeebSupply due to manufacturing issues
-    * Supplied A stock RingerKeys
+    * Supplied A stock to RingerKeys
-    * Supplied A stock Keycapsss
+    * Supplied A stock to Keycapsss
   * Round 4 [improved manufacturability of the castellated pads]
     * planned
 ---